thorsten/phpMyFAQ/docs/installation.md

 ## 2.15 Syntax Highlighting

-The bundled [highlight.js](https://highlightjs.org/) syntax highlighting component will find and highlight code inside of &lt;pre&gt;&lt;code&gt; tags; it tries to detect the language automatically.
+The bundled [highlight.js](https://highlightjs.org/) syntax highlighting component will find and highlight code inside &lt;pre&gt;&lt;code&gt; tags; it tries to detect the language automatically.
 If automatic detection doesn't work for you, you can specify the language in the class attribute:

     <pre><code class="html">...</code></pre>